jethornton/flexgui/docs_flex/source/hal.rst

 the hours, minutes and seconds and the `hal_watch_time_hm` displays the hours and minutes.
 You need to load the `time` component on your hal file and use the `start` pin to start and stop the `time` component.

-..
-WARNING:: If the HAL pin does not exist LinuxCNC will crash!

 .. csv-table:: **HAL Watch Hours, Minutes, Seconds**
    :width: 100%